We tried Mejuri jewelry—is it as high-quality as it claims?

 Of course, there’s always been costume jewelry, but these pieces—which are made of more nickel and plastic than any precious metals—would irritate my sensitive skin and fall apart within just a few months.
 I was always embarrassed when the gold finish on my latest necklace had rubbed away to reveal a dull, rust-colored interior.
 As the saying goes, you get what you pay for, and I didn’t pay much at all.

-Enter Mejuri, a millennial-focused fine jewelry brand with people like me in mind.
+Enter Mejuri, a millennial-focused fine jewelry brand with budget shoppers in mind.
 Mejuri knows that nobody wants to wear fake jewelry, but it also know that the fine jewelry of our mother’s generation is expensive, stuffy, and inaccessible for the majority of young women (and men).
 Mejuri's business model is that it sells fine and semi-fine earrings, necklaces, rings and more directly from jewelers, which keeps prices low.

-After seeing ads for Mejuri all over my Instagram, I decided to see if its delicate earrings and rings could make me feel beautifully accessorized—and last through months of regular wear—without breaking the bank.
+After seeing ads for Mejuri all over my Instagram, our style editor, Amanda Tarlton, and I decided to see if its delicate earrings, rings, and necklaces could make us feel beautifully accessorized—and last through months of regular wear—without breaking the bank.

 Mejuri is a Toronto-based jewelry brand that sells a variety of fine and semi-fine pieces made of precious metals without the typical markups found in jewelry stores.
 If you’re someone who wears jewelry and uses the internet, you’ve probably seen their ads, featuring beautiful women wearing sleek minimalist rings and earrings.
 They also have two brick and mortar stores, one in Toronto and one in New York City.